 The Government of Canada has partnered with four Atlantic provinces (New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island) to create Atlantic Immigration Pilot Program (AIPP).

-The pilot was launched in March 2017 for a period of 3 years.
+The pilot was launched in March 2017 for a period of 3 years and renewed in 2019 for another 2 years.

 Under this immigration program, employers from these provinces may hire candidates for the jobs that can’t be filled locally.